Online accommodation reviews: The truth uncovered.

 I am calling these sites such as Trip Advisor dedicated review sites as they allow anybody who has registered with the site to write a review about anywhere without having had stayed there.
 (There are some of these sites that have also taken on the role of a booking site, but you don’t have to use this facility to leave a review and as it’s not connected to reviews I won’t talk about how this works in this article).

 Sounds dangerous I know but there are measures in place to deal with fraudulent reviewers!

 Whilst reviewing an accommodation through these sites you are asked to provide a rating (usually from 1 to 5) for your overall stay.
 You are then asked to leave your comments about your experience during your stay.
 This rating goes towards the accommodation’s ranking on the site and all reviews, no matter how old they are, remain visible for anyone to read.
-The ranking on the site is worked out using an algorithm which is based on quality, quantity, consistency & recency.
+The ranking on the site is biased towards those who pay to enhance their listing but otherwise is worked out using an algorithm which is based on quality, quantity, consistency & recency.
 Older reviews don’t carry as much weight as newer reviews, higher scoring reviews rank higher than lower scoring reviews, more reviews count more than less reviews and consistency is what binds it all together.
 So, you can see as far as ranking on the site (how close to the top of the site’s listing an accommodation appears) is concerned, it will constantly change.

 Example 1: If an accommodation (accommodation 1) is at the top of the ranking list and is receiving one 5 star review every week and the accommodation in position 2 (accommodation 2) receives two 5 star reviews every week then the ranking positions will swap because although both are receiving 5 star reviews, accommodation 2 is receiving more.